ThinkDataEd/curriculum/docs/unit4/lab4h.md

 * Use ```kclusters``` with ```k=2``` for ```homework``` and ```videogames```.

-    – **Describe how the groups differ from eachother in terms of how long each group spends playing ```videogames``` and doing ```homework```.**
+    – **Describe how the groups differ from each other in terms of how long each group spends playing ```videogames``` and doing ```homework```.**